 Outside the Euro zone, withdrawals made in an HSBC cash machines are exempt from withdrawal fees by HSBC France(4) .
-Find them in 66 countries in Europe, Asia, the Americas, the Middle East and North Africa.
+Find them in 66 countries and regions in Europe, Asia, the Americas, the Middle East and North Africa.

 What are your international life plans?